-Tech centers, technology centers, technical centers, career centers and career/technical centers all have a common purpose: to provide high-quality career/technical studies to high school students.
+Technology centers, technical centers, career centers, and career and technical education (CTE) centers all have a common purpose: to provide high-quality CTE studies to high school students.
 Students may attend these centers for only a portion of the school day, week or year, or they may attend full time, receiving both academic and technical instruction at the center.

 SREB provides member sites with staff development, technical assistance, publications and assessment services.
-TCTW sites participate in the biennial HSTW Assessment and the TCTW Teacher Survey, designed specifically for teachers in shared-time centers.
+TCTW sites participate in the biennial High Schools That Work (HSTW) Assessment and the TCTW Teacher Survey, designed specifically for teachers in shared-time centers.

-The Forum is focused on creating opportunities for participants to have an open dialogue regarding issues facing technology centers and to hear from peers about successful practices that have positively impacted student performance.
-It is designed for administrators, instructional leaders and instructional focus team members who have taken the lead in implementing the Technology Centers That Work (TCTW) initiative, along with any other administrators and leaders from tech centers throughout the country who are interested in the future of shared-time centers.
+The forum is focused on creating opportunities for participants to have an open dialogue regarding issues facing technology centers and to hear from peers about successful practices that have positively impacted student performance.

 SREB Senior Vice President Gene Bottoms explains